skip navigation

 David Mueller - HEAD COACH 18UAA Modified National Bound Team

 After moving to Bucks County, PA from Palm Beach County, Florida in 2008, David Mueller was quickly introduced to the game of hockey and that love has never faded.
 He quickly made the progression from floor hockey, to roller hockey, to ice hockey, and ice hockey has been his focus since the age of 10.
-David is in Altoona as a 4.0 college student pursuing a Finance degree from Penn State University in the class of 2024, and he was recently awarded the President’s Freshman Award at the end of last school year.
+David is a 4.0 college student pursuing a Finance degree from PSU-University Park, and he will be graduating in December 2023.
+Along the way, he was awarded the President’s Freshman Award and the President Sparks Award for his academic achievements.

 His playing career is representative of his character and leading nature as he often captained the teams that he played for.
 Out of his two seasons with the Philadelphia Revolution while he was only just starting ice hockey, David was voted as a one time assistant captain and one time captain.
 Out of his five seasons with the Grundy Senators, David was voted and nominated as a two time captain and a two time assistant captain.
 Additionally, for David’s high school, Council Rock South, David was nominated as a two time captain, received the “Most Dedicated Player Award” in his sophomore year, was named to the league wide second-team in his senior year, captained CRS to an SHSHL championship title in 2020, and was the sole program “Matt Harrington Scholarship” recipient in the year that he graduated.